Texas NAACP, students file federal civil rights complaint over UT-Austin’s ‘Eyes of Texas’ - NewsBreak

 Texas NAACP, students file federal civil rights complaint over UT-Austin’s ‘Eyes of Texas’

-The Texas chapter of the NAACP, along with the civil rights organization’s University of Texas at Austin chapter and a group of anonymous students, has filed a complaint with the U.S. Department of Education’s Office of Civil Rights alleging UT-Austin is creating a “hostile environment” for Black students by continuing to play the “The Eyes of Texas” alma mater song at university events.www.click2houston.com
+Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.
+The Texas chapter of the NAACP, along with the civil rights organization’s University of Texas at Austin chapter and a group of anonymous students, has filed a complaint with the U.S. Department of Education’s Office of Civil Rights alleging UT-Austin is creating a “hostile environment” for Black students by continuing to play the “The Eyes of Texas” alma mater song at university events.www.ksat.com